 Texting while driving is “distracted driving,” and can be as lethal as driving while drunk.

-Texting while driving is the act of composing, sending, or reading text messages or email on a mobile phone or other device while operating a motor vehicle.
+Texting while driving is the act of composing, sending, or reading text messages or emails on a mobile phone or other devices while operating a motor vehicle.
 The National Highway Traffic Safety Administration (NHTSA), an arm of the U.S. Department of Transportation (DOT), classifies texting while driving as distracted driving, which includes “any activity that diverts attention from driving including talking to people in your vehicle, texting or taking pictures with your phone, eating and drinking, fiddling with the radio, entertainment or navigation system.”

 Using electronic devices while driving requires the driver’s visual, auditory, and cognitive attention, and often some form of manual activity.
 Recent studies indicate that driving with hands-free devices, such as a hands-free phone, isn’t as risk-free as once thought.